craigmaslowski/Plates-Cupboard/README.md

 ```

 ## Notes
 All file operations are performed synchronously.
-As such, it's best to use objectify when your app starts.
+As such, it's best to use Cupboard when your app starts.